 Future flood defence works

-There are three future schemes planned for the Borough:
+There are four schemes planned for the Borough:

-- Hebden Bridge and Mytholmroyd Flood Alleviation Schemes;
+- Hebden Bridge, Mytholmroyd and Brighouse Flood Alleviation Schemes; and

-All four of the above schemes are contained within Department of Environment, Food and Rural Affairs (Defra) six year capital investment plan.
+All of the above schemes are contained within Department of Environment, Food and Rural Affairs (Defra) six year capital investment plan.
 They are eligible for part funding from Flood Defence Grant in Aid (FDGiA).
-For further information on this, visit: Flood defence funding: propose a project for 2015 to 2016 grant in aid (Gov.uk) .

-- a plan for Mytholmroyd and how its flood defences were to be significantly improved to reduce the impact of future flooding, which was published in May 2016; and
+- a plan for Mytholmroyd and how its flood defences were to be significantly improved to reduce the impact of future flooding (published May 2016); and

-Calderdale's Flood Recovery and Resilience Partnership is currently working with the Agency, to support them to deliver this work.
+Calderdale's Flood Recovery and Resilience Partnership is currently working with the Environment Agency, to support delivery of this work.

-For more information on the work of the programme, or the partnership, contact:
+For more information on the programme works or the partnership, contact:

-- Username Virginia Saynor - Flood Resilience Strategic Partnership Manager
+- Username Neil Fearnley – Flood Programme Manager

 - Email email@example.com